• Skip to primary navigation

 How to make lemon poppy madeleines

-Step 3.
-Sift flour with baking powder and salt in a large bowl.
+Step 3: Sift flour, baking powder, and salt in a large bowl.
 Add the flour mixture to the principal preparation and mix with a hand whisk.
-Pour the melted butter in two to three times and mix to combine.
+Pour the melted butter in two to three additions, mixing each time to combine.

-Step 4.
-Cover the batter with plastic wrap in contact and refrigerate overnight, better for 24 hours.
+Step 4: Cover the batter with plastic wrap in contact, and refrigerate overnight, or for up to 24 hours.

-Step 6.
-Using a pastry brush and softened butter, butter the cavities of a metal madeleine mold, dust it with flour, and tap any excess; don't grease a silicone mold.
-Read on how to bake with silicone molds.
+Step 6: Using a pastry brush and softened butter, butter the cavities of a metal madeleine mold, dust it with flour, and tap any excess; don't grease a silicone mold (see my guide on baking with silicone molds).

-Step 7.
-Transfer the batter to a pastry bag and fill the cavities of the madeleine tin up to ¾.
+Step 7: Transfer the batter to a pastry bag and fill the cavities of the madeleine tin to ¾ full.

-Step 9.
-Remove madeleines from the oven and cool in the mold for a couple of minutes.
-While hot, take them out individually and place them on the side but in the mold (not on a wire rack) to cool down.
+Step 9: Remove madeleines from the oven and cool in the mold for a couple of minutes.
+While hot, take them out individually and place them on the side in the mold (not on a wire rack) to cool.

 A batch of lemon poppy seed madeleines in a mold.